 There was also Harvest Moon GBC 3, which gave a choice of playing as either a male or female.
 The male character could get married and have a child and continue playing.
 The female character's game ended as soon as she married.
 Also, the love interest for the male character was completely useless until livestock was purchased, which could only be bought after growing a certain amount of grass.
 The love interest for the female character merely began as incompetent.

-In Back to Nature For Girl, your game also ended after you became married.
+In Harvest Moon: Back to Nature For Girl, your game also ended after you became married (except for with one bachelor).
 Though this was changed in the enhanced port-remake, More Friends of Mineral Town.

 If it's historical and has a level of detail beyond personally killing things (effectively, a strategy game), it probably qualifies.
 Take Rome: Total War: the men in your family line are the most important characters in the game, providing bonuses when they lead armies and run your cities, with stats and intricate trait and retinue systems; the women don't even have stats, they're used for making babies and bringing new men into their family.